vanvalenlab/intro-to-deepcell/data_labeling/README.md

 ## Overview

-DeepCell Label is an browser-based data labeling tool designed for biological imagess.
+DeepCell Label is an browser-based data labeling tool designed for biological images.
 DeepCell Label allows you to view biological image and create or modify labels on top of them, building or modifying a single-cell segmentation of the image.
 In this guide, we'll walk through starting up DeepCell Label and the labeling tools available on this platform.

 ## Load files